nrkno/sofie-core/README.md

-# tv-automation-server-core
+# Sofie: The Modern TV News Studio Automation System (tv-automation-server-core)

 *Note: This is a work in progress!*

-This is the core application of the NRK News Automation system.
+This is the core application of the NRK "Sofie" News Studio Automation System.

 ## Local development
 First, install meteor: